HeavyMedl/netstorage/docs/CLI.md

 npx netstorage symlink <target> [symlinkPath]
 ```

-- `target` – The remote file the symlink should point to.
+`target` - The remote file the symlink should point to.
-- `symlinkPath` (optional) – The path to create the symbolic link.
+`symlinkPath` (optional) - The path to create the symbolic link.
 If omitted, it will be inferred from the basename of the target path.

 Options:

-- `-c, --cancel-after <ms>` – Abort the request after a timeout delay
+- `-c, --cancel-after <ms>` - Abort the request after a timeout delay
-- `-d, --dry-run` – Print the planned operation without executing
+- `-d, --dry-run` - Print the planned operation without executing
-- `-l, --log-level <level>` – Override the log level (e.g., `debug`)
+- `-l, --log-level <level>` - Override the log level (e.g., `debug`)
-- `-p, --pretty` – Pretty-print the JSON output
+- `-p, --pretty` - Pretty-print the JSON output
-- `-t, --timeout <ms>` – Request timeout in milliseconds
+- `-t, --timeout <ms>` - Request timeout in milliseconds
-- `-v, --verbose` – Enable verbose logging
+- `-v, --verbose` - Enable verbose logging

 Examples: